therowsee/RafaMusicBot/strings/readme.md

 | hi | Hindi  | Thanks to [TeamYukki](https://t.me/TeamYukki)

-### We need your help in translating DitxyzBot.
+### We need your help in translating DitMusik.
 How to Contribute?

 You can edit [`en.yml`](https://github.com/therowsee/public/blob/master/strings/langs/en.yml) present in langs folder to your own language and send us the edited file at [@DitxyzSupport](https://t.me/DitxyzSupport)